intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 path signals, and calls for standards action in specific valuable cases.
 RFC 8558 describes path signals as messages to or from on-path elements, and points out that visible information will be used whether it is intended as a signal or not.
-The principles in this document apply to explicit path signals, which are encouraged to be authenticated and include a minimal set of parties and minimal information.
-These principles can be achieved through encryption of information and establishing trust relationships between entities on a path.
+The principles in this document are intended as guidance for the design of explicit path signals, which are encouraged to be authenticated and include a minimal set of parties and minimal information.
+These principles can be achieved through mechanisms like encryption of information and establishing trust relationships between entities on a path.

 --- middle